-Shockwave treatment, or shockwave therapy, is a nonsurgical, noninvasive procedure your podiatrist uses to treat tendinopathy, heel spurs, and plantar fasciitis.
+Shockwave treatment, or shockwave therapy, is a nonsurgical, noninvasive procedure your podiatrist uses to treat tendinopathy, heel spurs, achilles tendonitis, and plantar fasciitis.
 All are associated with pain and inflammation in your heel or ankle.

 The treatment uses acoustic sound waves to stimulate healing near an injury and ease pain associated with it.
 Your doctor might recommend shockwave treatment if you haven’t responded to more conservative treatments.

 You can reap numerous benefits from shockwave treatment, including:

 The procedure accelerates cell growth and tissue repair to treat numerous foot and ankle injuries and abnormalities.

 Shockwave treatment for plantar fasciitis, heel spurs, or chronic tendinopathy takes just five minutes to complete.
 Your provider applies a special gel to your skin and uses a state-of-the-art machine to emit sound waves into injured or painful areas of your foot or ankle.